Victoria Legal Aid Handbook for Lawyers

 Applications under this guideline are within the simplified grants assessment process.

-Lawyers seeking a grant of legal assistance via the simplified grants assessment process should submit an application via ATLASExternal Link , only after ensuring that the following documents are retained on file (unless they are requested by VLA for assessment):
+Lawyers seeking a grant of legal assistance under this guideline should submit an application via ATLASExternal Link , only after ensuring that the following documents are retained on file (unless they are requested by VLA for assessment):

 • a reference to guideline 1.1